 Because guess what?
 75% of searchers never scroll beyond the first page of results1 so if you aren’t at least in the top 10, the likelihood of your content being seen organically is slim.

-Essentially, SEO is a game, we are the player, and Google is the game master that decides who wins and loses.
+Essentially, SEO is a game, we are the player, and Google is the referee that ultimately makes the calls on who wins and loses.

-So I’m sure you’re wondering — well how the heck do I win?
+So I’m sure you’re wondering — how the heck do I win?

 Think of SEO like a steroid.
 Every website has a certain amount of SEO juice and the more juice you give it, the stronger it will be, and the stronger it is, the more likely Google will put you in the game.